overlay-market/OIPs/notes/note-7.md

 With Overlay, a death spiral can occur through the protocol's OVL-X inverse markets, where X is ETH, DAI, etc., when all open interest on these markets is bearish OVL and a significant price drop of OVL relative to X occurs.

-The payout of bearish OVL trades trends toward infinity as the price of OVL relative to X goes to zero, given the nature of the inverse market.
+The payout of bearish OVL positions trends toward infinity as the price of OVL relative to X goes to zero, given the nature of the inverse market.
 Infinite printing by the market contract from this payout would lead to a collapse of the system.

 ### Background